pkbhowmick/study-material/books/Prometheus-Up-and-Running/README.md

 ## Labels
 Labels are key-value pairs associated with time series, that in addition to the metric name, uniquely identify them.

+### Instrumentation and Target Labels

+- Labels come from two sources, instrumentation labels and target labels.
+- Instrumentation labels, as the name suggest, come from the instrumentation labels.
+- Target labels identify a specific monitoring target that Prometheus scraps.

 An example for counter with label:

 <details>